ChromeUniverse/ESP32-Calculator/README.md

 Software built with the Arduino IDE and Espressif's [ESP32 Arduino Core](https://github.com/espressif/arduino-esp32).

+The most recent iterations of the ccalculator's software are based on a [Math Parser/Evaluator](https://github.com/ChromeUniverse/Math-Parser) I've written in C++.

 Created solely for educational purposes.

 _Fun fact: roughly 3x faster than the Texas Instruments TI-84 Plus!_